CufoTv/MSDB/readme.md

 # 🎵 Music Database for Websites

-A **self-contained music database** for websites and web apps.
+A self-contained **music database** for websites and web apps.
-Easily include albums, EPs, and singles with covers, songs, artist profiles, and metadata in JSON format.
+Easily include **albums, EPs, and singles** with covers, songs, artist profiles, and metadata in JSON format.
 Users can clone the repository and start using it immediately.

 ---

 ## 🌟 Features

 - Organized support for **Albums**, **EPs**, and **Singles**
 - **JSON metadata** for songs, albums, and artists
 - Artist profile images and detailed info (monthly listeners, bio)
-- **Enable/disable** any song, album, EP, or single using an `enabled` flag
+- **Enable/disable any song, album, EP, or single** using an `enabled` flag
+- **Ads system** for free users:
+  - Banner ads
+  - Audio ads
 - Ready-to-use file structure for web integration
 - Fully compatible with any JavaScript-based website or music player

 ---